Agent Handshake Protocol (AHP)

 The response MUST have Content-Type: application/json and MUST be a valid AHP Manifest (Section 4).

-Many AI agents interact with websites via headless browsers or HTML-to-text pipelines.
-In these cases, the agent’s underlying LLM reads the rendered page content directly — it may not inspect headers, <link> tags, or well-known URIs unless explicitly prompted to.
+Many AI agents interact with websites via headless browsers, HTML-to-text pipelines, or by receiving page content from a human user.
+In these cases, the agent’s underlying LLM reads rendered page content directly — it may not inspect headers or well-known URIs unless explicitly prompted to.

-To reach these agents, sites SHOULD embed a human-readable, agent-targeted notice in the visible body of each page.
-This notice instructs the LLM to use AHP rather than parsing the page.
+To reach these agents, sites SHOULD embed a human-readable, agent-targeted notice in the visible body of each page:

 <section